-“A Demonstration technique that helps trace an undesirable effect back to the root cause”
+A Demonstration technique that helps trace an undesirable effect back to the root cause.

-Note: Here, my emphasis is just to focus towards the steps of development of cause and effect diagram, specific example will be added later
+The process to develop a Cause-and-Effect Diagram:: Here, my emphasis is just to focus on the steps of development of the cause-and-effect diagram; a specific example will be added later

 This process is repeated until we get the root cause of the problem.